 Expanding Sexual Frames in Theory and Practice in Couple Therapy

-Sexuality issues are often the elephant in the room in couple therapy.
+Sexuality issues are often the elephant in the room in couple psychotherapy.
 Some couple therapists feel unprepared to delve into sexual issues because they have not had sufficient training in human sexuality.
 Others feel challenged by the complexities and mysteries of common presenting problems such as the effects of trauma on sexuality or the influence of desire on couple sexuality.

 Date / Time: